 Men's clothing underwent a renaissance of sorts in the early sixties.
 The inspiration for their clothing was predominantly from Europe and Latin America.
 Suits were fitted, bespoke clothing was commonplace, and thinner ties became quite a vogue.
 Men shifted to wearing single-breasted suits with narrow lapels.

 The Modernists or Mods were a huge influence on the kind of clothing that men wore.
 The look they preferred was often known as the city gent look.
 The fit of the trousers was slim-fit and the shirts were narrower too.
 Turtleneck t-shirts and cardigans were extremely popular and were teamed with blazers, and even shirts.
-The influence of bands like The Beatles and The Who was very evident.
 One of the most popular colors to adorn was black.

 Towards the end of the sixties, the style of clothing became more or less androgynous with men and women wearing similar patterns.
 Bell bottom pants, paisley shirts, polka dots, and tie and dye were some of the most popular trends of the time.
 Grungy jeans were also a huge fad.